-Everyone will react differently to losing a loved one, but in the early stages of bereavement, feelings of denial, anger and helplessness are common, along with physical symptoms such as loss of appetite, inability to sleep, and a difficulty in concentrating or taking in information.
+Everyone will react differently to losing a loved one, but in the early stages of bereavement, feelings of denial, anger and helplessness are common, along with physical symptoms such as loss of appetite, inability to sleep, and difficulty in concentrating or taking in information.
 It is important to realise that these reactions vary hugely in different people, but are normal.

-The funeral is a ritual which is designed both to honour the life of the person who has died and to help those who are left behind to readjust to their absence.
-Many people find that, difficult as the funeral itself may be, it also brings a sense of closure, and marks a point from which they can slowly begin to rebuild their lives.
+The funeral is a ritual that is designed both to honour the life of the person who has died and to help those who are left behind to readjust to their absence.
+Many people find that difficult as the funeral itself may be, it also brings a sense of closure, and marks a point from which they can slowly begin to rebuild their lives.

-Over time, and with help and support from friends, family and at times, professional bereavement help, the anger, guilt and despair change to acceptance, and a realisation that life, whilst changed forever, can be good again.
+Over time, and support from friends, family and at times, professional bereavement help, the anger, guilt and despair can change to acceptance, and a realisation that life, whilst changed forever, can be good again.

 Sadly some people find it impossible to progress beyond these early stages, maybe because of the circumstances of the death, or the nature of the relationship with the deceased.
-For these people, bereavement counselling, where you can talk to a counsellor, or joining a support group may help.
-Below please find links to some organisations who may be able to help.
+For these people, bereavement counselling, where you can talk to a counsellor or join a support group, can help.
+We have listed links below to some organisations who may be able to help.